SkullKiddo/PEC/README.md

 # PEC
-SISA architecture cpu design in VHDL and periferics
+SISA architecture cpu with periferics controll design in VHDL and periferics